jeromeandrewong/matcha-farmer/README.md

 # Marukyu Koyamaen Stock Checker

-This is a simple serverless application that checks the stock of Marukyu Koyamaen products.
+This is a simple serverless application that scrapes the stock of Marukyu Koyamaen ceremonial matcha products and sends the result to a Telegram bot.

 ![tele bot demo](./public/marukyukoyamaen.png)